mrkkrp/markkarpov.art/essay/real-realism.md

 Let us now start working towards an intention that is non-trivial and central to this essay.
-One goal of art is to focus on things that are less known, scarce, less understood, or about to disappear.
-For example, it is no coincidence that impressionists were in love with the countryside and the peasant lifestyle.
+One goal of art is to focus on things that are less known, scarce, poorly understood, or about to disappear.
+For example, it is no coincidence that the impressionists were in love with the countryside and the peasant lifestyle.
 It was a natural response to industrialization.
 Many changes in today's world are rapid and drastic, they fit in a person's lifetime.
 However, there are also those that are more fundamental, slower, and therefore may not be obvious.
 One such change might have been happening